kuzzleio/sdk-javascript/README.md

 __Return__

-* `roomId` - A string that identify the room listening.
-Used for unsubscribe to this room.
+* `roomName` - A string that identify the room listening.
+Used to unsubscribe to this room.

 __Examples__